atomicdata-dev/atomic-data-docs/src/authentication.md

 # Authentication in Atomic Data

-Atomic Data uses [Hierarchies](hierarchy.md) to describe who gets to access some resource, and who can edit it.
+Authentication means knowing _who_ is doing something, either getting access or creating some new data.
-When an Agent wants to _edit_ a resource, they have to send a signed [Commit](commits/intro.md).
+When an Agent wants to _edit_ a resource, they have to send a signed [Commit](commits/intro.md), and the signatures are checked in order to authorize a Commit.

 But how do we deal with _reading_ data, how do we know who is trying to get access?
+That's what this page will explain.
+The short answer is: **By signing the HTTP request**.

 ## Design goals

 - **Secure**: Because, what's the point of authentication if it's not?
-- **Ease of use**: Setting up an identity should not require _any_ effort, and proving identity should be minimal effort.
+- **Easy to use**: Setting up an identity should not require _any_ effort, and proving identity should be minimal effort.
 - **Anonimity allowed**: Users should be able to have multiple identities, some of which are fully anonymous.
 - **Self-sovereign**: No dependency on servers that user's don't control.
 Or at least, minimise this.
 - **Dummy-proof**: We need a mechanism for dealing with forgetting passwords / client devices losing data.
 - **Compatible with Commits**: Atomic Commits require clients to sign things.
 Ideally, this functionality / strategy would also fit with the new model.
-- **Fast**: Of course, authentication will slow things down.
+- **Fast**: Of course, authentication will always slow things down.
 But let's keep that to a minimum.

 Authentication is done by signing individual (HTTP) requests with the Agent's private key.